Frameworkium/frameworkium.github.io/_pages/Command-Line-Options.md

 Property | Description | Values
 ---------|-------------|-------
-`captureURL`| The base URL of the Capture instance you want to automatically send screenshots and step information to. | e.g. `http://capture:5000`
+`captureURL`| The base URL of the Capture instance you want to automatically send screenshots and step information to. | e.g. `http://capture/`
-`sutName`| The name of the system under test (SUT) to be presented in the Capture server dashboard. | e.g. `New Service` `sutVersion`| The release version to appear on the Capture server dashboard. | e.g. `1.2.5`
+`sutName`| The name of the system under test (SUT) to be presented in the Capture dashboard. | e.g. `My App` `sutVersion`| The release version to appear on the Capture dashboard. | e.g. `1.2.5`

 ## Examples